Study Notes on Bounding OVB 🌀 in Causal ML

 TL;DR

+Chernozhukov et al. introduces a framework for bounding omitted variable bias (OVB) in causal ML (specificially, DML) setting.
 They develop a general theory applicable to a broad class of causal parameters that can be expressed as linear functionals of the conditional expectation function.
+The key insight is to characterize the bias using the Riesz representation.
+Specifically, they express the OVB as the covariance of two error terms:

 1. The error in the outcome regression